Stringy Corrections to Heterotic SU(3)-Geometry: Introduction

 In \sref{s:eomgeometry}, we reformulate our results in a manner more accessible to a mathematical audience.
 We begin by assuming that the supersymmetry conditions—expressed as tensorial equations—hold identically.
 Under this assumption, we demonstrate that the equations of motion can be recovered purely from these tensor conditions using standard results from Hermitian geometry.
 This provides an independent consistency check of our analysis, and also a foundation for further mathematical exploration of the system.
 This approach reproduces the same gauge constraint on the dilaton, reinforcing the coherence of the geometric and physical formulations.

 The outline for the paper is as follows.
-In section 2 we review the Bergshoeff-de Roo supersymmetry algebra in \citeBdR correct to $\ap^2$.
+In section 2 we review the Bergshoeff--de Roo supersymmetry algebra in \citeBdR correct to $\ap^2$.
 We then apply this algebra to an $SU(3)$ manifold.
 In section 3 we derive conditions on the geometry of $X$ order-by-order in $\ap$.
-In section 4, we derive conditions for integrability of the supersymmetry algebra and demonstrate its close connection to the graviton equation of motion, as well as how integrability takes a simple form in constant dilaton gauge.
+In section 4, we differentiate and skew-symmetrise the supersymmetry variations and find the equations of motion.
 In section 5, we take stock mathematically: taking the tensor equations constructed previously in sections 2-3, we derive using hermitian geometry the equations of motion.
-We get identical results to section 4, providing a non-trivial consistency check.
+We get identical equations to section 4, providing a non-trivial consistency check.
 In section 6 we conclude by commenting on connections to Ricci flow in heterotic theories.